Weatherfield: The Farrier's Arms

 The Farrier's Arms was an early rival to The Rovers Return, mentioned in the first year or two by regular cast in 1960 and 1961.
 Corner shop owner Florrie Lindley (Betty Alberge) worked there for 4 years before turning her attentions to shop-keeping.
 Eventually, it was mentioned less and less, especially after Florrie left.
-The pub has been unheard of for over 50 years, suggesting it has closed down.
+The pub had not been mentioned for almost half a century, until Tyrone Dobbs told Kevin Webster in 2023 that the Farriers had closed down.

 The Dog & Gun

 The Dog & Gun first appeared in October 2014, when Kylie Platt (Paula Lane) reacquainted with her ex-boyfriend, Callum Logan (Sean Ward) when she revisited the estate that she used to live on.
 Kylie's half-sister Becky McDonald (Katherine Kelly) was also notorious around the estate, and known to the regulars of The Dog & Gun.
-Since then, many characters from the estate have appeared in the show, including Gemma Winter (Dolly-Rose Campbell), Macca Hibbs (Gareth Berliner), Clayton Hibbs (Callum Harrison), Shona Platt (Julia Goulding), Roxy Ward (Claudia Adshead), Zoe White (Keeley Fitzgerald), Dane Hibbs (Simon Naylor), Paul Foreman (Peter Ash), Bernie Winter (Jane Hazlegrove), Kel Hinchley (Joseph Alessi), Kit Green (Jacob Roberts), Denny Foreman (Danny Cunningham), Mick Michaelis (Joe Layton), Lou Michaelis (Farrel Hegarty), and Brody Michaelis (Ryan Mulvey).
+Since then, many characters from the estate have appeared in the show, including Gemma Winter (Dolly-Rose Campbell), Macca Hibbs (Gareth Berliner), Clayton Hibbs (Callum Harrison), Shona Platt (Julia Goulding), Roxy Ward (Claudia Adshead), Zoe White (Keeley Fitzgerald), Dane Hibbs (Simon Naylor), Paul Foreman (Peter Ash), Bernie Winter (Jane Hazlegrove), Kel Hinchley (Joseph Alessi), Kit Green (Jacob Roberts), Denny Foreman (Danny Cunningham), Mick Michaelis (Joe Layton), Lou Michaelis (Farrel Hegarty), Brody Michaelis (Ryan Mulvey), and Jodie (Olivia Frances-Brown).